 RULES OF THE SPRING SHOW

-1. Entry to shows is open to members and visitors.
+1. Entry to shows is open free to members and visitors.

 10. All cut flowers to be staged in vases provided unless otherwise